 As a PhD in Health Policy student, you take courses throughout Harvard’s specialized schools.
 This allows you to become familiar with the conceptual frameworks, vernacular and perspectives of researchers from other disciplines.

-At the same time, developing specialized skills in a discipline is a hallmark of the program, which is why you specialize in one of six concentrations:
+At the same time, developing specialized skills in a discipline is a hallmark of the program, which is why you specialize in one of five concentrations:

 - Decision Sciences